sam-goodwin/punchcard/README.md

   }
 });
 ```
+Bam!
+You now have a Lambda Function running in AWS.

-To contact other services in your Function, data structures such as `SNS.Topic`, `SQS.Queue`, `DynamoDB.Table`, etc. are declared as a runtime `Dependency`.
+To contact other services in your Function, data structures such as `SNS.Topic`, `SQS.Queue`, `DynamoDB.Table`, etc. are declared as a runtime **Dependency**.

 ```ts
 new Lambda.Function(stack, 'MyFunction', {